Need to return your ring for resizing? Just follow these instructions below.

 If you search online, there are many methods such as using a paper sizer, piece of thread etc. We are going to go through each of these methods then explain their respective pros and cons.

 The best method is still using a ring sizer as below.
 You can purchase the whole set online or visit any jewellery store to try it on.
-At ZCOVA, we will provide you our 3D printed ring sizers to try on.
+At ZCOVA, we will provide you our ring sizers to try on.

 Using items you can find in most households sounds really convenient but we advise you to avoid using string or paper to measure ring size as these materials can stretch or twist, resulting in an inaccurate measurement.
 They also do not take into account the size of your knuckles.